 Where to Stay in Oslo, Norway

-Yes, Norway is expensive compared to most travel destinations, but an affordable and moderately impactful (mainly due to our choice of hotels) visit is completely possible.
-Selecting centrally located hotels that include breakfast will save you local travel expenses and time in addition to extra meal expenses.
-As I’ve mentioned in my other past travels shopping at grocery stores for lunch and snacks is another way to save as well as expand your understanding of the country you are visiting, which we did in both Bergen and Oslo.
-Norway’s infrastructure also means it's very easy to get around by train and bus, meaning a rental car is not necessary if you travel around and between cities.
+Yes, Norway is expensive compared to most travel destinations, but an affordable and moderately impactful (mainly because of our choice of hotels) visit is possible.
+Selecting centrally located hotels that include breakfast will save you local travel expenses and time besides extra meal expenses.
+As I’ve mentioned in my other past travels shopping at grocery stores for lunch and snacks is another way to save and expand your understanding of the country you are visiting, which we did in both Bergen and Oslo.
+Norway’s infrastructure also means it’s easy to get around by train and bus, meaning a rental car is unnecessary if you travel around and between cities.

-Our hotel was a ten minute walk from the Oslo Central Train Station down Karl Johans Gate, a popular shopping street in central Oslo.
-I chose to stay at the Hotell Bondenhiem, a Best Western managed property, because of its proximity to many of the sites we wanted to explore in central Oslo, the positive reviews, and its affordability.
+Our hotel was a ten-minute walk from the Oslo Central Train Station down Karl Johans Gate, a popular shopping street in central Oslo.
+I chose to stay at the Hotell Bondenhiem, a Best Western managed the property, because of its proximity too many of the sites we wanted to explore in central Oslo, the positive reviews, and its affordability.
 The hotel was a block away from Karl Johans Gate and Spikersuppa Park.
-The hotel offered breakfast, but it was nowhere near as good as the selection at our hotel in Bergen, and it was crowded and the the tables were dirty.
+The hotel offered breakfast, but it was nowhere near as good as the selection at our hotel in Bergen, and it was crowded and the tables were dirty.

-One of the ways Lonely Planet recommends to save money when dining out in Oslo is to eat at ethnic restaurants and as a result of Norway’s generous immigration policy Oslo as many Somali, Vietnamese, and Middle Eastern restaurants.
-With that advice we walked the short distance to the popular Taste of the Far East, a Vietnamese restaurant for dinner.
+One way Lonely Planet recommends saving money when dining out in Oslo is to eat at ethnic restaurants and because of Norway’s generous immigration policy Oslo as many Somali, Vietnamese, and Middle Eastern restaurants.
+With that advice, we walked the short distance to the popular Taste of the Far East, a Vietnamese restaurant for dinner.

 That evening we stopped in a central dive bar called Stargate that was recommended as one of the few places to enjoy an inexpensive beer in central Oslo.
 The dive bar had an eclectic mix of Norwegians and foreigners, and while it was a little gritty it was well worth the beer and people watching.